As Joe Clark wrote in his classic book Building Accessible Websites:

 announced by screen readers and is read upon request so that users

 are provided a choice of listening to it (or not).
-In JAWS 11 and up one can use the list of graphics contained in the document in order to retrieve
+In JAWS 11 the keyboard shortcut is alt + enter.
+One can also use the list of graphics contained in the document in order to retrieve

 longdescs by using the "Graphics List" to move focus to an individual graphic, the